The PNC Financial Services Group Inc. Increases Stake in TreeHouse Foods, Inc. (NYSE:THS)

 Shares of NYSE:THS opened at $49.03 on Friday.
 The business’s 50-day simple moving average is $50.02.
 The company has a quick ratio of 0.50, a current ratio of 1.21 and a debt-to-equity ratio of 1.04.
 The firm has a market cap of $2.76 billion, a P/E ratio of 59.79, a price-to-earnings-growth ratio of 3.26 and a beta of 0.65.
 TreeHouse Foods, Inc. has a 12-month low of $35.15 and a 12-month high of $55.50.

-TreeHouse Foods (NYSE:THS) last issued its quarterly earnings data on Thursday, May 6th.
-The company reported $0.36 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.31 by $0.05.
-The firm had revenue of $1.06 billion during the quarter, compared to the consensus estimate of $1.09 billion.
+TreeHouse Foods (NYSE:THS) last released its earnings results on Thursday, May 6th.
+The company reported $0.36 earnings per share for the quarter, beating the consensus estimate of $0.31 by $0.05.
+The company had revenue of $1.06 billion during the quarter, compared to the consensus estimate of $1.09 billion.
 TreeHouse Foods had a return on equity of 8.41% and a net margin of 1.08%.
-The company’s quarterly revenue was down 2.5% on a year-over-year basis.
-During the same period last year, the company earned $0.37 EPS.
+TreeHouse Foods’s revenue was down 2.5% compared to the same quarter last year.
+During the same period in the previous year, the company posted $0.37 EPS.
 On average, sell-side analysts expect that TreeHouse Foods, Inc. will post 2.82 EPS for the current year.

 About TreeHouse Foods